gs97ahn/youtube-data-analysis/README.md

 ### 2️⃣ Youtube API
 Query maximum of 5 most recent videos and get 100 the comments and statistics.

+#### 🛑 Watch Out
+Youtube only allows people to use 10,000 units/day.
+If you do not have additional permission, you must fix the code so it gets data for a single category at a time.

 ```
 python api_query.py